joshgerdes/jekyll-uno/_posts/2021-07-05-add-shortcut-to-azure-virtual-desktop-in-the-microsoft-365-waffle.md

 ---
 If you are like me, you use the application launchers in the Microsoft 365 waffle daily, if not hourly!
 Then having it as a single pane of glass to access all your applications is a no-brainer!

-That includes access to the HTML Azure Virtual Desktop client!
+That includes access to the Azure Virtual Desktop Web client!
 In addition, Microsoft has given us the ability to add Custom App Launchers for applications that are accessible to a URL to the Launchers in the waffle!

 > Create custom tiles that will appear in the All apps section of the ‎Office 365‎ app launcher for all of your users.
 Users can pin the custom tiles directly to their app launcher for quick access.